Barcelona’s streets and squares are the backbone of the city, each with its own distinct character and stories to tell.

 Carrer Blai is a street where you can literally find tapa bar after tapa bar!

-This street is one of the bests in Barcelona to try tapes as well as pintxos.
-You might not know the difference between them, but actually, they’re pretty simple to differentiate.
-Tapes are normally presented on a plate -they look like a small version of a dish-, while pintxos are commonly served on a small bread base and with a pintxo (a stick) nailed in it.
-Pintxos are originally from the Basque Country, a region in the north of Spain.
+It’s one of the best places in Barcelona to try tapes and pintxos.
+You might not know the difference between them, but they’re pretty simple to differentiate.
+Tapes come on a plate and look like a small version of a dish.

-La Rambla is known chiefly as Les Rambles (Rambla in plural) since different parts of the street have different names.
-It’s one of the most emblematic streets in the city.
-With its 1.2 km, it connects Plaça Catalunya, in the centre, with Port Vell, next to the sea.
+Call it La Rambla or Les Rambles; one thing is true: this is one of the most emblematic streets in the city.
+Its 1.2 km connect Plaça Catalunya, in the centre, with Port Vell, next to the sea.